 However, soon after, another product, let’s say a pair of sneakers, suddenly sells out.
 Ideally, you would order a larger shipment of the sneakers next time to avoid disappointed customers.
 Unfortunately, there are still too many boxes of sweaters in the warehouse and no space for the extra stock.

 So, not only would you lose out on sneaker sales, but the extra boxes start to become damaged as you move them to try and create more space.
-This has cost time, money, and customer loyalty, all of which you could avoid with good inventory management.
+This has cost time, money, and customer loyalty, all of which you could avoid with good inventory and warehouse management.

 What does inventory management do?